birdalicious/dwm/README.md

 * notitle (fixed patch in notitle branch)

 ## To apply patches
+First generate a diff for your changes to config.h with `git diff HEAD:config.def.h config.h > my.diff`
+Then apply the patch:
+Use `git apply -3 [--3way] <patch>`
+Then apply my.diff

+For applying patches with branches
 * git checkout main
 * git pull suck
 * git checkout -b <patch-branch>